Simultaneous Inference for Time Series Functional Linear Regression: Theoretical Results

 \subsection{Data-Driven Basis Functions Based on Functional Principal Components}

 A popular data-driven orthonormal basis in functional data analysis is the FPC.
 Observe that FPCs have to be estimated from the data which inevitably causes estimation errors.
 When one employs data-driven basis functions such as the FPCs to fit model \eqref{model}, the additional estimation error must be taken into account.
 Note that $f_{jk}^2=\EE(\widetilde{x}_{ij,k}^2)$ are the eigenvalues of the corresponding covariance operator.
-Throughout this subsection, for any given $j$, we assume that $f_{j1}>f_{j2}>...>f_{jc_j}>0$.
-This assumption implies that the first $c_j$ eigenvalues are separated, which is commonly used in the theoretical investigation for FPC-based methods.
-The next proposition establishes the asymptotic validity of the bootstrap for the FPC basis functions under some extra conditions. \begin{proposition} Under Assumptions \ref{ass0}--\ref{f_bound} and A.1--A.3 of the supplemental material, the Gaussian approximation and multiplier bootstrap result \eqref{eq_compare} hold true for the FPC basis functions.
-Further assume that $\lambda^{-\frac{2d_2+3} {4(\gamma+d_2+1)}}>c^{4(d_2+1)-d_1}/\sqrt{n}$ and Conditions (\ref{c4})--(\ref{c6}) in \cref{thm} hold true, then \eqref{cover1} holds for the FPC basis. \end{proposition}
+Throughout this subsection, for any given $j$, we assume that $f_{j1}>f_{j2}>...>f_{jc_{j,n}}>0$.
+This assumption implies that the first $c_{j,n}$ eigenvalues are separated, which is commonly used in the theoretical investigation for FPC-based methods.
+The next proposition establishes the asymptotic validity of the bootstrap for the FPC basis functions under some extra condition.